sparkfun/hacker-application/etc/README.md

 Please answer the following general questions:

 1. When can you start?
+    >I can start as soon as April 3, 2017.

 2. Do you have any planned vacations/absences in the next six months that we should know about?